smford/eeh-esp32-rfid/README.md

 - Figure out sizing of variable for url
 - Regularly pull down user list from server and store in spiffs
 - Add a sensor to detect whether the device is actually firing and ship somewhere
-- API token implementation for laptop to esp32
 - If no card present, grant and revoke access buttons are disabled, but when a card is presented and card details are refreshed, if a card is found the buttons should be enabled
 - Standardise time format: https://github.com/ropg/ezTime#built-in-date-and-time-formats
 - Upon boot, pull time from server, then start using ntp